OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/build.md

 The `ll-builder build` command must be run in the root directory of the project, where the `linglong.yaml` file is located.

-Taking the Linglong project `org.deepin.demo` as an example, the main steps to build a Linglong application are as follows:
+Taking the Linglong project `org.deepin.demo`, as an example, the main steps to build a Linglong application would be as follows:

 Go to the `org.deepin.demo` project directory: